 Azienda Agricola Coffele Alberto - Winner in the Category "Sustainable wine tourism practices"

 Etude was founded on the philosophy that winemaking begins in the vineyard long before the harvest and that superior grape growing diminishes the need for intervention by the winemaker, resulting in authentic varietal expression.
 Visit them and enjoy their critically acclaimed wines including their limited production single vineyard Chardonnay, Pinot Noir and Cabernet Sauvignon.

 Protection and preservation of cultural landscape – this is a core topic which the Hein winery has committed itself to.
-In order to transfer the sustainability of the vineyard to the winery, the wine house building was built under the aspects of sustainability in 2015: vacant vault cellars were integrated into the building, old staves as panelling were supplied for new usage.
+In order to transfer the sustainability of the vineyard to the winery, the wine house building was built under the aspects of sustainability in 2015: vacant vault cellars were integrated into the building, old staves were supplied for new usage as panelling.
 Beside several solar systems for generation of electricity also a wood chipping heating system with grapevine is run to take account of the sustainability character.